From the Program Director:

 From the Chief Residents:

-During our residency, we rotate through the University of Maryland Medical System, including the University of Maryland Medical Center (UMMC), the Shock Trauma Center (STC,) University of Maryland Rehabilitation & Orthopaedic Institute (UMROI, formerly known as Kernan Hospital), the outpatient clinics at the University of Maryland Neurology Care Center, and the Baltimore VA Medical Center.
+During our residency we rotate through multiple sites in the University of Maryland Medical System, including the University of Maryland Medical Center (UMMC), the Shock Trauma Center (STC,) University of Maryland Rehabilitation & Orthopaedic Institute (UM Rehab, formerly known as Kernan Hospital), the outpatient clinics at the University of Maryland Neurology Care Center, and the Baltimore VA Medical Center.
 All of these buildings are easily accessible, with UM Rehab a short drive away and all other sites within 2 blocks of UMMC.
 UMMC is our “home base” where we perform the majority of our inpatient services and where the concept of a “Brain Attack Team” (BAT) was first conceived.
 It also houses our neurocritical care suite, one of the pinnacles of the acute neurologic care that we provide.
 The STC is the nation's only integrated trauma hospital with the largest volume of trauma patients seen per year, with dedicated neurotrauma and spinal cord unit.
-UM Rehab, one of the largest and most advanced rehabilitation hospitals in the country, and is where most of our neurological patients go for acute rehab and rotating there allows us to continue to participate in their care even in the post-acute setting.
-We are a referral center from all across Maryland and the surrounding states, and the primary trauma center in our region.
-Clinical rotations through all these centers offer us a well-rounded and complete experience of Neurology in a multitude of settings.
-We are exposed to a unique clinical training while caring for patients with complicated neurological problems.
+UM Rehab, one of the largest and most advanced rehabilitation hospitals in the country, is where most of our patients go for acute rehab and rotating there allows us to continue to participate in their care even in the post-acute setting.
+We are a referral center for all of Maryland and the surrounding states, as well as the primary trauma center in our region.
+Clinical rotations through each of these centers offers a well-rounded and complete experience of Neurology in a variety of settings.

-Graduates from the University of Maryland have a reputation for providing excellent patient care and being superior clinicians.
-We attribute this reputation to the many outstanding teachers on our faculty.
-In addition to their strong investment in our education, our faculty provide extensive opportunities for both clinical and basic science research, along with quality improvement/patient safety (QIPS) projects.
-Each resident has a personal advisor for our project/research who is invested in helping us grow as clinician investigators.
-These projects are usually presented both at the AAN Annual Meeting along with a yearly resident/fellows research symposium, as well as at the Annual AAN Meeting and various subspecialty meetings.
+Graduates from the University of Maryland have a reputation for providing excellent patient care and pride themselves on becoming expert clinicians.
+We attribute this reputation to the many outstanding physician-educators on our faculty.
+In addition to their strong investment in our education, faculty provide extensive opportunities for both clinical and basic science research, along with quality improvement/patient safety (QIPS) projects.
+Each resident is assigned an advisor to help identify individual career goals, research ideas and opportunities.
+Resident projects are presented during a yearly resident/fellows research symposium, as well as at the Annual AAN Meeting and various subspecialty meetings.

 We hope that this has given you a glimpse into life at the University of Maryland Neurology Residency program.
 If you have any questions at all please do not hesitate to contact us at firstname.lastname@example.org.